theodox/tadwtf/tadwtf_slides.md

 ===================
 * intro / credits

-^ need funny attract loop
+^ session name
+^ I've been you, me
+^ how to get the most out of technical art

+^ me: 20 years in games
+	^ almost 10 years with this title
+	^ still, i'm at a loss
+^	 TA is a new field
+		- 2006 article
+		- 2009 trip

 ---
 Part I: What's a TA?
 ========
-^ I started this talk as a discussion of my job
-	- but that's not too interesting to this audience
-	- instead
-		- how to get the most out of a department
-	- TA is a new field
-		- 2006 article
-		- 2009 trip
-	- now recognized - but often mis-used
-	- So this talk is about
+^	Setting up the talk is hard
-		- Overview of what TA is for
+^ Because TA is so diverse
-		- How to be a good consumer of TA services
-		- Keeping your TA department in shape

 ---